Linagee-Name-Registrar/ERC/eip2.md

 ## Abstract

-This EIP introduces a new standard that delineates on-chain permanent domain names and outlines their utilization for address mapping and decentralized content delivery networks (CDNs) for [ERC-4804](./eip-4804.md).
+This EIP introduces a new standard that delineates on-chain permanent domain names and outlines their utilization for address mapping and their use in decentralized content delivery networks (CDNs) for [ERC-4804](./eip-4804.md).

 ## Motivation